w3c-cg/webagents/TaskForces/ManageableAffordance/Readme.md

 - identifying and documenting current limitations and gaps
 - proposing mechanisms for manageable action affordances

-The TF will meet regularly every two weeks and will also interact async.
+The TF will meet regularly every two weeks and will also interact asynchronously.

 ## Expected Outcome